Country selection

 VNM-12 indicates that for NECBR review, the applicant must submit four (4) copies of the relevant documents directly or via post to the ASTT.
 Except for the IB, the Certificate of Analysis, and the good manufacturing practices (GMP) certificate, which may be in English, all relevant documents must be submitted in Vietnamese.

-According to the ECReg, ECs issue their own guidelines for research evaluation submissions, providing information and regulatory forms for investigators.
+According to the ECReg, ECs issue their own guidelines on the requirements for submitting research applications for review.
 See the Submission Content section for the minimum requirements of the EC evaluation guidelines.

 Article 94